TSCMC/TSCMC.github.io/areas/southern-highlands.md

 %}

-The Southern Highlands is a region to the southeast of spawn governed by the the Southern Highlands Regional Council.
-The region is home to a large poppulation of villagers which are given free roam - the largest financial, [transportation](/rail-stations/moss-vale), and population centre is found in Moss Vale.
+The Southern Highlands is a region to the southeast of spawn governed by the the Southern Highlands Regional Council (SHRC).
+The region is home to a large poppulation of villagers which are given free roam - the largest transportation, financial, and population centre is found in Moss Vale and its suburbs.<br>
+The SHRC owns and operates the [Southern Highlands Railway](/rail-networks/shr), with [Moss Vale station](/rail-stations/moss-vale) being its main hub.<br>
+The region has no defined boundaries.

 ## Langauges